SamuelMaddox/personal-site/dev-notes/new-react-app/step-4-eslint-prettier.md

 If this doesn't fix the issue, then `eslint-config-airbnb` or one of it's peer dependencies were probably missed and needs to be installed.

-## Step 5-10 - Fix linting errors and warnings
+## Step 5-9 - Fix linting errors and warnings

 Run `yarn lint:fix`.

 Next run `yarn lint` and fix all eslint errors and warnings.

-Finally run `yarn stylelint` and fix all stylelint errors and warnings